lamaseed/Embedded-Programming-Project/README.md

 The code is everything that the project needed to run.

-My contribution in this the implementation of the user interface (Screen-funtions.c, LCD.c, MenuScreens.c).
+My contribution in this is the implementation of the user interface (Screen-funtions.c, LCD.c, MenuScreens.c).

 Also I have done some conrtibutions to the UART.c about the communication.
 Mostly debbuging the code and reviewing it.